KULeuven-COSIC/jitter_pipeline_trng/readme.md

 - *measurements/*: Contains measurement data from a 28 nm ASIC implementation.
 - *math_model/*: Contains a Python implementation of the stochastic model for the pipelined TRNG.
 - *hardware/*: Contains netlist and layout views of the ASIC implementation.
-- *figures*: Contains Python scripts to generate the figures in the publication below and visualizes the data in the *measurement* folder.
+- *figures/*: Contains Python scripts to generate the figures in the publication below and visualizes the data in the *measurement* folder.
-- *lib*: Contains helper Python scripts and figure generation options.
+- *lib/*: Contains helper Python scripts and figure generation options.

 ## Publication